 - 30-45 minutes for family pictures

 An average ceremony is 30 minutes long, but of course, this will be different for everyone!
 Some things that may affect the length of your ceremony are any religious elements, cultural traditions, or your officiant.
+Another aspect can be photo shoot duration as well.
+When it comes to taking photography during or after the ceremony getting your families together, posed for a photo can be difficult.
+Knowing about how many family members will be attending before you plan your timeline will help determine how long family photos will take.

 When planning your ceremony timing, don’t forget that we recommend hiding away at least 30 minutes - 1 hour before the ceremony while guests arrive.
 One more thing to note, if you have to travel between locations at all we suggest planning double the travel time just in case!